 “I don’t have a feeling of inferiority.
 Never had.
 I’m as good as anybody, but no better.”Katherine Johnson, NASA Statements on John’s Medal of Freedom, 2015.

-“I recently watched the film “Hidden Figures.”
+Katie says, “I recently watched the film ‘Hidden Figures.’
 It tells the amazing story of three female mathematicians in the 1950s and their roles at NASA, as well their achievements.
 However, their fight for recognition and equal working conditions at a time when race and gender went against them is what’s truly inspiring.
 The three women I’m celebrating for Black History Month are:

 - Physicist and mathematician Katherine G. Johnson (1918-2020).
-She calculated trajectories, launch windows and return paths for many of NASA’s major orbital missions between the 1950s and 1980s.
+She calculated trajectories, launch windows, and return paths for many of NASA’s major missions between the 1950s and 1980s.
+In 2015, at age 97, she was awarded the Presidential Medal of Freedom, America’s highest civilian honor.

 - Mathematician Dorothy Vaughan (1910-2008).
 She was the first African-American woman to be promoted to Head of Personnel at NASA.
 While there, she led a team of African-American female mathematicians through several crucial space projects.

 - Mary Jackson (1921-2005).
-Jackson was a mathematician and became NASA’s first black female engineer in 1958.
+Jackson was a mathematician and became NASA’s first Black female engineer, in 1958.
 After trying unsuccessfully to break into management-level grades, she made a dramatic career change, leaving engineering to become the NASA Langley Federal Women’s Program Manager.
-She used this position to help others like her break through the glass ceiling by impacting hiring and promotion opportunities for future female employees.”
+She used this position to help others like her break through the glass and concrete ceilings by impacting hiring and promotion opportunities for future female employees.”

 Mae C. Jemison (1956-present) – Astronaut and Physician